-The below outlines the Compound and facilities within, their purpose and what construction activities the Compound will support.
-Location and details of the Compound maybe subject to minor layout changes if generally in accordance with the approved CCP.
-These changes will be based on subcontractor optimisation of the Compound layout.
+Below and Figure 3 outlines the compound and facilities within, what the compound will be used for and what construction activities each compound will support.
+Location and details of the compounds are subject to minor layout changes if generally in accordance with the approved CCP.
+These changes will be based on subcontractor preferences in optimising the compound layout.